-In 2014, while working for UNICEF, Vandana was positioned in Sierra Leone's Ebola ‘red zone’ to help fight the biggest health crisis on the planet at the time.
-The response team were called ‘The Ebola Fighters’ and they were awarded collectively TIME person of the year for their efforts.
+In 2014, while working for UNICEF, Dr Vandana Joshi was positioned in Sierra Leone's Ebola ‘red zone’ to help fight the biggest health crisis on the planet at the time.
+They were called ‘The Ebola Fighters’ and were collectively awarded TIME person of the year for their efforts.

 “I had just completed my tenure in South Sudan, establishing community based screening for severely malnourished children, and I was preparing to return home to India when I was informed that I had been chosen to go to the Ebola ‘red zone’ in Sierra Leone.”